 To find a good image think in terms of wallpapers which usually have repeating elements and still look good if the sides, top or bottom are cut off.
 Avoid images with text, logos or specific focal points.
 This is because the image is used as a background image and what you can see of the site-wide wallpaper will be different on different sized devices.
 There is no guarantee a user will see any specific part of this image as it sits behind other items on the page.

-Stage two - preparing your Citizen Space instance ready to go live to the public
+Stage two - preparing your Citizen Space site ready to go live to the public

-These are the things you will need to do before your Citizen Space is ready to use.
+However, there are some other things you may want to start thinking about right from the start, which you will need to do before your Citizen Space is ready to use.

 1) Write and add copy for your editable pages

-Some areas of Citizen Space require copy provided by you:
+Some areas of Citizen Space require words that you'll need to add in:

-- Home page introductory copy.
-This is the few lines of copy (with links if desired) which will go above your Consultation Hub and introduce your Citizen Space site to the public.
+- Home page introductory text.
+This is a few lines of text (with links if desired) which can sit on the homepage to introduce your Citizen Space site to the public.

-Interests: an Interest is a searchable topic which can help your participants find consultations that relate to them.
+Interests: an Interest is a searchable topic which can help your participants find activities that relate to their interests.

 Please read the article How do I integrate Citizen Space into my existing site? for information on how to do this.